TuxVinyards/qqX/README.md

 [Quickemu](https://github.com/quickemu-project/quickemu) is a _simply built_ front end for Qemu / KVM

-- It has an active community and is the only virtual machine manager that makes easy work of Mac and Windows.
+- Has an active community and makes easy work of installing Mac and Windows.

 Developers are now moving to [QEMU](https://qemu.readthedocs.io)